Last Updated: March 29, 2023

 An individual with diabetic retinopathy may experience the following symptoms:

 ● Blurry vision

-As many as one million Canadians are living with undiagnosed diabetes.
-A comprehensive eye exam by an optometrist can lead to early detection of diabetes, reduce the risk of vision loss, and minimize the risk of other life threatening complications such as heart disease and kidney failure.
+As many as one million Canadians are estimated to be living with undiagnosed diabetes.
+A comprehensive eye exam by an optometrist can lead to early detection of diabetes, reduce the risk of vision loss, and minimize the risk of other life threatening complications of diabetes such as heart disease and kidney failure.
 To learn more about the impact that diabetes may have on your eyes, book an eye exam with your optometrist.

 - Mohamed Q et al. Management of diabetic retinopathy: a systematic review.
 Jama.
 2007;298(8):902-916.

 - Canadian Diabetes Association.
 (2020).
 Diabetes in Canada.
 Retrieved from Diabetes Canada: https://www.diabetes.ca/DiabetesCanadaWebsite/media/Advocacy-and-Policy/Backgrounder/2020_Backgrounder_Canada_English_FINAL.pdf

 - World Health Organization.
 (2016).
 Global Report on Diabetes.
 Retrieved from World Health Organization: http://docs.dpaq.de/10605-diabetes_who_embargoed-who-global-report-on-diabetes.pdf